 To see complete NRI document (pdf) click here.

-The NRI will compile and describes important naturally resources in Greene County such as forests, wetlands, surface and ground waters, and farmland.
-Cultural resources, such as historic sites, scenic vistas, and recreation areas will be included in the NRI, as well.
-For more information from DEC about Natrual Resource Inventories click here.
+The NRI compiles and describes important natural resources in Greene County such as forests, wetlands, surface and ground waters, and farmland.
+Cultural resources, such as historic sites, scenic vistas, and recreation areas are also included.
+For more information from DEC about Natural Resource Inventories click here.

 Information is presented in a series of maps and an accompanying report with narrative descriptions, supporting data tables, and recommendations.
 The report allows one to visualize resources in the County—where they occur and how they relate to each other, their surroundings, and existing development.